rajnandan-usa/Single-Page-Ecommerce/README.md

 # E-commerce Single Page Application Development

 This Project is based on Laravel Freamwork
-For Frontend:-
+#For Frontend:-
 1. Tailwind Component

-Ecommerce Component
+#Ecommerce Component
 1. Livewire

-Requirement:-
+#Requirement:-
 1. Xampp 8.0.25

 Clone This project in your local htdocs and run following command step by step

-For node module
+#For node module:-
 1. npm install
-For generate the key
+#For generate the key:-
 2. php artisan key:generate
-For development
+#For development :-
 3. npm run dev
-For Web mix
+#For Web mix:-
 4. num run watch

 After Create database rename your .env.example to .env and add your database name

-For migrate table
+#For migrate table :-
 5. php artisan migrate:fresh --seed

-after that start your server
+#after that start your server:-
 6. php artisan serve

-User credentials:-
+#User credentials:-
 Email:- test@example.com
 Password :- password